 This course is open to anyone.
 We highly recommend it for any professional responsible for suicide prevention in states, communities, organizations, schools, or workplaces.

 This course can be completed in approximately two or three hours.
 You do not have to complete the course in one session.
 You can exit the course at any time and return later to the place where you left off.

 Certificate of Completion

-SPRC can provide only one certificate of completion per course for each participant.
+You can earn a certificate of completion once per year for each course.
 We do not offer continuing education credits for any of our courses.

 Note: A Strategic Planning Approach to Suicide Prevention may not be compatible with Internet Explorer 11.Enroll me